luisferro2/TiroParabolico/README.md

 # Cannon
 A program for the classic game cannon.
-In the original program the target balls moved slowly and tht cannon ball had a rather slow launch speed.
+In the original program the target balls moved slowly and the cannon ball had a rather slow launch speed.
 When the target balls reached the wall, the game stopped.

 ## Contributions
 Luis Ignacio Ferro Salinas